scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 **Fill in holes.** The converse of the previous step, removing "lakes" (small false or topologically inconvenient negatives) in the mask.

-**Contouring.** During this step, mask polygons are drawn following the raster mask’s contours (i.e., the enclosing paths of pixels with the same intensity).
+**Contouring.** During this step, continuous pixels, having same color or intensity, along the boundary of the mask are joined.
+The output is a binary mask with contours.

 **Simplification.** We apply Douglas-Peucker simplification, which takes a curve composed of line segments and gives a similar curve with fewer vertexes.
 OpenStreetMap favors polygons with the least number of vertexes necessary to represent the ground truth accurately, so this step is important to increase the data's quality as percieved by its end users.

 **Transform Data.** Polygons are converted from in-tile pixel coordinates to GeoJSONs in geographic coordinates (longitude and latitude).

 **Merging multiple polygons.** The merge tool [merge]_ combines polygons that are nearly overlapping, such as those that represent a single feature broken by tile boundaries, into a single polygon.
-See Figure 12 and Figure 13.
+See Figure 12.

 **Deduplication.** Cleaned GeoJSON polygons are compared against parking lot polygons that already exist in OpenStreetMap, so that only previously unmapped features are uploaded.